UncleGene/concur/rency/notes.md

 - you should not worry about the concurrency only if you do not care (BTW, "do not care"" is not necessarily negligence.
   Sometimes nature of your application may make you ether safe from such problems, or potential impact of concurrency issues is very limited)
-- But if you do, remembering all potential sources of concurrency (shared resources and unpredictable routing, combined with non-atomic deployment process) will help you to find a solution.
+- But if you do, remembering all potential sources of concurrency problems will help you to find a solution.

 ----

-One way or another....
+One way or another...

 ----

 This exercise can help you to train your "concurrent" thinking

-- Design a ToDo application, where
+- Design an application that can help prepare slides for a talk
   - User can add a ToDo item in arbitrary place
-  - App should support easy reordering of items
+  - User can easily move slides (or even move groups of slides) around
-  - Everything is saved implicitly
+  - There should not be explicit "save"
 - Focus on what is send over the network and what is persisted in your database.
 You get your points for considering:
-  - Synchronous vs. asynchronous messaging
+  - Blocking vs. non-blocking saves
-  - Some messages about user changing order of ToDo items can be lost
+  - Some messages about user moving slides around can be lost
-  - Some messages can come out-of-order
+  - Or just come out-of-order
-  - User can have your application opened in a different tabs (or even different computers)
+  - User can have your application opened in a different browser tab (or even on different computer) and can not notice that she sees several hours old copy.

 Please feel free to use this question on your interviews, or even come with prepared answer to mine.

 ----

-Credits
+I'd like to (and in some cases have to) thank everybody who made this presentation possible

 ----

-Q&A
+And now we are ready for Q&A session.